Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 - `source_id` - The ID of the source you want to upload data to; need access.
 - `output_dir` - The directory where you want the predictions to be saved.
-- `csv_path` - Path to a .csv file (or folder containing multiple .csv files) with (at a minimum) a column called `image_name`; users can also their own provide columns `row` and `column` containing points to make predictions for, else, the code will sample 200 points (stratified random).
+- `csv_path` - Path to a .csv file (or folder containing multiple .csv files) with (at a minimum) a column called `image_name`; users can also provide their own points by providing columns `row` and `column` containing points to make predictions for, else, the code will sample the points (default is 200 points, stratified random).

 The following describes what is expected in the csv files:
 ```python